Navigating Final Settlements: Is It Fair to Adjust Salary for Reduced Hours Post-Maternity Leave?

 umakanthan53

-I think that the individual is a monthly rated salary employee with a 9-hour work schedule per day including rest interval.
-The fact that she was allowed WFH shows that the establishment would be one coming under the Shops and Establishments Act though the post does not convey this.
-It is also not clear whether the work schedule is that of 5-day week or 6-day week and the paid weekly holiday is one day or two days.
-In any case the normal working hours per week shall not exceed 48 hours in total.
+I think that the individual is a monthly-rated salary employee with a 9-hour work schedule per day, including a rest interval.
+The fact that she was allowed to work from home shows that the establishment would fall under the Shops and Establishments Act, though this information is not explicitly stated in the post.
+It is also unclear whether the work schedule is based on a 5-day week or a 6-day week, and whether the paid weekly holiday is one day or two days.
+In any case, the normal working hours per week should not exceed a total of 48 hours.

-Post her leave, she has worked for 3 months in total and the third month was the notice period.
-For the first two months she was paid salary proportionate to the actual hours she worked.
-During the the third month also she continued to work for only 5 hours a day in stead of 9 hours.
-Had she bought out the notice period in stead of actually working, she would have to pay for the entire month's salary.
+After her leave, she has worked for a total of 3 months, and the third month served as the notice period.
+For the first two months, she was paid a salary proportionate to the actual hours she worked.
+During the third month, she continued to work for only 5 hours a day instead of 9 hours.
+If she had bought out the notice period instead of actually working, she would have to pay for the entire month's salary.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute